Facebook Pixel

 Lesson 4: Synovial Joints

-This course introduces the types of synovial joints in the human body.
-The types of synovial joints include hinge joints, ball and socket joints, facet joints, pivot joints, gliding joints, saddle joints, and ellipsoid (condyloid) joints.
+Synovial joints are designed for motion.
+They include hinge joints, ball-and-socket joints, facet joints, pivot joints, gliding joints, saddle joints, and condyloid joints.

 Course Summary: Synovial Joints

-• Synovial joints are the most common joint type in the human body.
-They have a unique structure that includes a joint capsule, synovial fluid, articular cartilage covering bone surfaces, articular discs, intricate ligament systems to support motion, and often bursae.
-This unique structure allows for more motion than fibrous joints (also known as immovable joints), and cartilaginous joints (partly moveable joints).
+Synovial joints are the most common joint type in the human body.
+Their unique structure permits more motion than fibrous joints (also known as immovable joints) and cartilaginous joints (partly moveable joints).
+These unique features include:

 Synovial Joint Types:

-• The ball and socket joint (or spheroidal joint) is a joint in which the ball-shaped surface of one bone fits a cup-like depression of another bone.
-The distal bone is capable of motion around an indefinite number of axes with one common center.
-This enables the joint to move in all planes.
-An example of a ball and socket joint is the hip.
+• Ball and Socket Joint: A ball and socket joint (also called a spheroid joint or spheroidal joint) is a synovial joint in which the rounded or spherical end of one bone fits into a cup-like depression of another bone.
+The distal bone is capable of motion around an indefinite number of axes, which have one common center.
+Examples of ball and socket joints include the hip and shoulder (glenohumeral) joints.

-• A condyloid joint (also called a condylar, ellipsoidal, or bicondylar joint) is an ovoid articular surface that is received into an elliptical cavity.
-These joints permit movement in 2 planes.
-An example of a condyloid joint is the wrist.
+• Condyloid Joint: A condyloid joint (also called condylar, bicondylar, ellipsoid, or ellipsoidal) is an ovoid articular surface, or condyle, that is received into an elliptical cavity.
+These joints permit movement in two planes.
+Examples include the knee, metacarpophalangeal joints, and metatarsophalangeal joints.

 This Course Includes: